mrminhaz87/Railway-IT-OT-Demo/README.md

-**Project Design Purpose :** Our objective is to develop a miniature cyber range capable of simulating the IT-OT environment of a railway company/system.
-This platform serves multiple purposes including cyber exercises, professional training, IT-OT security project research, development and testing.
-It will provide a simplified and straightforward digital-twin style Operational Technology (OT) environments emulation platform for the railway signaling systems.
-This platform will simulate the operations of multiple trains on various tracks, each equipped with distinct sensor-signal controls.
-Additionally, it will emulate a normal corporate network with various user activities to simulate the Information Technology (IT) environment.
+**Project Design Purpose:** Our objective is to develop a miniature cyber range capable of simulating the IT-OT environment of the railway company/system.
+It will provide a simplified and straightforward digital-twin style Operational Technology (OT) environments emulation solution for the railway signaling systems ( such as simulating the operations of multiple trains on various tracks, each equipped with distinct sensor-signal controls).
+Additionally, it will simulate a normal corporate network with various user activities to simulate the Information Technology (IT) environment.
 The program will offer several different modules to simulate Level 0 (Physical Process Field I/O device) to Level 5 (Internet DMZ Zone) of an IT-OT environment, as illustrated below:

 ![](doc/img/RmImg/rm_01_syslvl.png)

-`Figure-01: Mini_railway_cyber_range_IT-OT_layer_diagram, version v0.1.4 (2024)`
+` Figure-00: 5_layers_of_mini_railway_cyber_range_platfrom, version v0.1.4 (2024)`

+The platform comprises four primary components which cover different levels of the system requirement:

+1. `Level 0` : 2D Railway [Metro] System Physical-world Simulation Program.
+2. `Level 1`: Railway OT-Field-Controller Simulation (PLC & RTU) Programs.
+3. `Level 2 -3`: Railway Supervisory Control and Data Acquisition (SCADA)  System.
+4. `Level 4 -5`: Railway Company's Corporate Environment Simulation System.

-This platform serves as a cyber range for conducting cyber security exercises to demonstrate and assess the impact of various IT attacks on OT systems.
-The system comprises four primary components:
+This cyber range platform serves multiple purposes including cyber exercises, professional training, IT-OT security project R&D, testing and demonstration (Such as conducting cyber security exercises to demonstrate and assess the impact of various IT attacks on OT systems).

-1. 2D Railway [Metro] System Physical-world Emulator.
-2. Railway OT-Field-Controller Simulation (PLC & RTU) Programs.
-3. Railway SCADA System Simulator.
-4. Railway Company's Corporate Environment Simulation.

 ```
 # version:     v0.1.4